Table of Contents

 Benefits of Condition-Based Maintenance

-is a proactive maintenance strategy and bring a similar advantage to the table.
+CBM is not an exception, as it is a proactive maintenance strategy and brings a similar advantage to the table.

 Some benefits of using condition-based maintenance are:

-- Reduction in the number of
+- Reduction in the number of unplanned failures

-minimized by only doing maintenance work when needed. - During non-peak times repairs
+- Time spent on maintenance is minimized by only doing maintenance work when needed.

-the asset - Improvement in the performance
+- Improvement in the performance of equipment

-inventory costs like ordering a part when you plan to repair and not to hold as
+- Reduction and minimizing inventory costs like ordering a part when you plan to repair and not to hold as much inventory

 Challenges of Condition-Based Maintenance

-Some challenges faced by CBM
+Some challenges faced by CBM are:

-- It is expensive to install
+- It is expensive to install condition monitoring tools.

-need to be spent to train the employees for using CBM effectively. - In harsh operating conditions,
+- Considerable time and money need to be spent to train the employees to use CBM effectively.

-sensors might have trouble working correctly. - The sensors can get damaged
+- In harsh operating conditions, sensors might have trouble working correctly.

-when working in harsh operating conditions and may lead to replacing them
+- The sensors can get damaged when working in harsh operating conditions and may lead to replacing them regularly, which is not cheap.

-occur as maintenance is done when data shows it is needed.
-Changes of multiple
+- Unpredictable peak time may occur as maintenance is done when data shows it is needed.
+Changes in multiple assets requiring care may show up.

 Requirements for the implementation of Condition-Based Maintenance

-needed for the implementation of CBM:
+The following requirements are needed for the implementation of CBM:

 - Condition monitoring sensors